 Duration: 180 minutes accompanied by a tourist guide

 Background: Vinca is a small place only 14 km from Belgrade and it is famous archeological spot in this part of the world.
+Vinca today has a status of Archaeological park and is also famous for Monastery of the Presentation of the Virgin to the Temple from 15th century.

 Vinca is open for organized tours whole year so if you want to see some of your ancient relative's lifestyle and culture - definitely visit the place!

 For further information please call tourist information centre at the following phone number +381 11 3281859 or if you are already in Belgrade just walk to street Makedonska 5 and you will be surprised with the number of tours around Serbia.